marctrem/usbarmory-wiki-fork/Host-communication.md

 Once the network is configured the host can decide to route the USB armory.

-The Ethernet emulation has been successfully tested on Linux, Mac OS X and Windows.
+The Ethernet emulation has been successfully tested on Linux, macOS and Windows.

 Entry in /etc/modules: